Netwrix Enterprise Auditor (formerly StealthAUDIT) 11.6 has been released LEARN MORE

 1. KRB_AS_REQ: Request TGT from Authentication Service (AS)

-The client’s request includes the user’s User Principal Name (UPN) and a timestamp.
+• The client’s request includes the user’s User Principal Name (UPN) and a timestamp.
 It is encrypted using the user’s password hash.

 1. KRB_AS_REP: TGT Received from Authentication Service

-The KDC uses the UPN to look up the client in its database and uses the user’s password hash to attempt to decrypt the message.
+• The KDC uses the UPN to look up the client in its database and uses the user’s password hashto attempt to decrypt the message.

-If the KDC successfully decrypts the TGT request and if the timestamp is within the KDC’s configured time skew, the authentication is successful.
+• If the KDC successfully decrypts the TGT request and if the timestamp is within the KDC’s configured time skew, the authentication is successful.

-A TGT and a TGS session key are sent back to the client.
+• A TGT and a TGS session key are sent back to the client.
 The TGS session key is used to encrypt subsequent requests.

 1. KRB_TGS_REQ: Present TGT and TGS request

-The client presents its TGT along with a request that includes the SPN for the service it wants to access.
-The TGS request is encrypted with the TGS session key.
+• The client presents its TGT along with a request including the Service Principal Name (SPN) for the service it wants to access.

 1. KRB_TGS_REP: Receive TGS from KDC